OctopusDeploy/docs/docs/releases/issue-tracking/jira.md

 ---

 Octopus integrates with Jira issues.
 The integration includes the ability to:

-- Automatically add links to Jira issues from releases and deployments in Octopus.
+- Automatically add links to Jira issues in your Octopus releases and deployments.
 - View release and deployment details from Jira issues (Jira Cloud only).

 ## How Jira integration works {#how-jira-integration-works}